cloudfoundry/java-buildpack-dependency-builder/README.md

         `~/populate-buildpack-stash.rb /clone/blobs/buildpack_cache/java-buildpack <URL from index.yml>`

-6. Run `bosh upload blobs` from the clone directory
+6. Run `bosh upload blobs` from the clone directory.

-7. Commit the change to `config/blobs.yml` or, if you don't have commit rights, create a pull request
+7. Commit the change to `config/blobs.yml` or, if you don't have commit rights, create a pull request.

 Once the change to `config/blobs.yml` has been committed or the pull request merged, you can expect the uploaded files to become available on tabasco within a few hours.